10 Best Greenhouse Covering Plastic

 Buying Guide

 Selecting the right greenhouse covering plastic is about more than buying the largest roll you can find.
 The material, thickness, and dimensions all interact with your frame design, local weather, and the crops you intend to grow.
-A well-chosen film creates a stable microclimate, while the wrong one can lead to temperature swings, tearing, or excessive condensation.
+A well-chosen film creates a stable microclimate; the wrong one can lead to temperature swings, tearing, or excessive condensation that invites disease.

 Sizing and Capacity

 Length is equally important.
 A 25-foot roll is common for backyard setups, but large walk-in tunnels may require 40 feet or longer.
-Remember that polyethylene sheeting is usually folded for shipping; unfold it gently on a calm day to avoid static cling and wrinkles.
+Polyethylene sheeting is usually folded for shipping, so unfold it gently on a calm day to avoid static cling and wrinkles.

 Understanding Mil Thickness and Feature Tradeoffs